The

 because someone has borrowed it into existence.

-relationship between debt-free money and interest-bearing [credit]money
+between debt-free money and interest-bearing [credit]money

 has radically changed over time.
 In 1948 we had £1.1